The Lodge Metaphor

 J. K. Davies of South Wales[6] has written:

-As it was not practical to work in an open yard in inclement weather, a lean-to was built against the wall of the building they were working on, be it a castle, church or cathedral.
+As it was not practical to work in an open yard in inclement weather, a lean-to1 was built against the wall of the building they were working on, be it a castle, church or cathedral.
 In mediaeval times, this lean-to was known as an 'allodgement', and it is from this word that the word 'Lodge' is derived.

-Jerrold A. Wohlfarth of California[7] has written:
+Jerrold A. Wohlfarth of the Royal Arch in California[8] has written:

 Stonemasons worked on a building project for many years because of the limitation of their tools.
 On any construction, one of the mason's first acts was to erect a lean-to called a lodge.
 In this lean-to, tools were stored.
 Here they ate meals, initiated apprentices and conducted business.
 As they built, they moralized on the tools and their application to the job at hand, drawing parallels between the art of erecting stately cathedrals, and the philosophy of living as a just and upright man.